Ramotion/paper-switch/README.md

 [![Travis](https://img.shields.io/travis/Ramotion/paper-switch.svg)](https://travis-ci.org/Ramotion/paper-switch)

 ## About
-Ramotion specializes in building dedicated engineering teams and developing custom software.<br> [Contact our team](https://ramotion.com?utm_source=gthb&utm_medium=special&utm_campaign=navigation-stack-contact-us) and we’ll help you work with the best engineers from Eastern Europe.
+This project is maintained by Ramotion, an agency specialized in building dedicated engineering teams and developing custom software.<br><br> [Contact our team](https://ramotion.com?utm_source=gthb&utm_medium=special&utm_campaign=paper-switch-contact-us) and we’ll help you work with the best engineers from Eastern Europe.

 #Screenshot